Proclus01/megaprompter/README.md

 ## MegaTest (megatest)

 Analyze your repo and produce a comprehensive, language-aware test plan.
-Identifies testable subjects (functions/methods/classes/endpoints/entrypoints), infers I/O and complexity risk, and proposes concrete scenarios per level: smoke, unit, integration, end-to-end.
+Identifies testable subjects (functions/methods/classes/endpoints/entrypoints), infers I/O and complexity risk, and proposes concrete scenarios per level: smoke, unit, integration, end-to-end, regression.

 New in this version:
 - Coverage-aware suggestions.
 Existing tests are analyzed and subjects are flagged:
-  - green = DONE (adequate tests found) → scenarios are suppressed.
+  - green = DONE (adequate tests found) → non-regression scenarios are suppressed.
 Artifact shows evidence (file paths) as DONE.
   - yellow = PARTIAL (some coverage) → suggestions kept, prioritized.
   - red = MISSING (no coverage) → full suggestions.
-- The artifact’s XML and JSON contain per-subject coverage details.
+- Regression scenarios: opt-in via git diff.
+For files changed since a ref or across a range, impacted subjects get a [regression] scenario that is not suppressed even if coverage is green.

 Usage examples: